Paid in Full (1919 film)

-Paid in Full is a lost 1919 American silent drama film starring Pauline Frederick and directed by Emile Chautard.
+Paid in Full is a 1919 American silent drama film starring Pauline Frederick and directed by Emile Chautard.
 It was produced by Famous Players–Lasky and released by Paramount Pictures.
 The film is based on the hit 1908 Broadway stage play Paid in Full by Eugene Walter which starred Lillian Albertson.
-Two previous silent films appeared in 1910 as a short and in 1914 as a feature.
+There were two previous silent film adaptations of the play: a short in 1910 and a feature in 1914.